 Again, , and are the errors in , and , respectively.

 Why do we use a relative error here and not an absolute error?
-The answer lies in the fact that, in the case of multiplication and division, and often represent different (physical) quantities, whereas with addition and subtraction and often represent the same quantities.
+The answer lies in the fact that, in the case of multiplication and division, and often represent different (physical) quantities, whereas with addition and subtraction and represent the same quantities (otherwise, we could not add them to begin with).
 You can for instance add two masses or subtract two volumes, but the addition of a mass and a volume is meaningless (e.g. what does '10 g + 3 mL' mean?).
 Division of mass and volume is not meaningless: it provides the density of a specific sample.
 The error in density cannot be calculated by simply adding the errors in mass and volume, because they are different quantities.
 That is why the total error is calculated with relative errors, which are unitless.
 The absolute error in can be calculated by multiplying the relative error, found with the rule above, with .

 Example 3: You pipette 9.987 ± 0.004 mL of a salt solution in an Erlenmeyer flask and you determine the mass of the solution: 11.2481 ± 0.0001 g.
 What is the error in the density of the solution that can be calculated from these data?